obiMadu/hngX-stage2/README.md

 ## 8. Additional Info

 - This repository contains a Github Actions workflow that builds my image and uploads it to Azure Container Registry.

-- User objects can be created via GET requests too.
-This is just an added perk.